 - Lost wages from missed work due to injury

 - Coverage for vehicle and other property damage

 - Consideration for emotional anguish, pain and suffering

 - Punitive damages in cases of DUI, reckless driving, or other gross negligence

 - Death-related expenses if you lose a loved one

 As a “No-Fault” state, a driver who is injured in a car accident will turn to his or her automobile insurance company to pay some or all medical expenses, no matter who is at fault for the accident.

 In some states, there is a limit to what the insurance company will pay.
 To get compensation from an at-fault driver, you must qualify for a serious injury and file a lawsuit.

 Disputes with Insurance Companies

 Insurance companies habitually deny valid claims by manipulating and interpreting the language of your policies.
-It is important to have a lawyer who is familiar with the laws and policies of your insurance companies, as well as experience working with them for your best interest.
+It is important to have a Bronx auto injury attorney at law who is familiar with the laws and policies of your insurance companies, as well as experience working with them for your best interest.